What causes the plague? Bubonic plague. Mechanisms of plague development

 • characteristic signs of intoxication: nausea, vomiting, diarrhea, etc.;

-• an increase in lymph nodes in size (first a few, then the disease affects the rest);
+• an increase in the size of the lymph nodes (at first a few, then the disease affects the rest);

-After a couple of days, the lymph nodes greatly increase in size, stop functioning, lose mobility, and pain occurs when touched.
+After a couple of days, the lymph nodes greatly increase in size, stop functioning, lose mobility, and pain occurs when you touch them.

-Spoiler with shock photo of bubonic plague, 10 days after infection.
+Spoiler with a shock photo of the bubonic plague, 10 days after infection.

 [collapse]

-After another 4-5 days, the lymph nodes become soft, filled with fluid.
+After another 4-5 days, the lymph nodes become soft and filled with fluid.
 When touched, you can feel its vibrations.
 On the 10th day, the nodes are opened and non-healing fistulas are formed.

 In the photo on the right, all these manifestations are visible, click on the photo to enlarge.

-Often, bubonic plague occurs in combination with meningitis.
-The patient has severe headaches, cramps throughout the body.
+Bubonic plague often occurs in combination with meningitis.
+The patient experiences severe headaches and cramps throughout the body.

-The bubonic form is not accompanied by the development of a local reaction to the bite, in contrast to the bubonic cutaneous plague.
-In the second, the microbe penetrates the skin, then enters the lymph nodes with the lymph flow.
+The bubonic form is not accompanied by the development of a local reaction to the bite, unlike cutaneous bubonic plague.
+In the second case, the microbe penetrates the skin and then enters the lymph nodes through the lymph flow.

-The penetration of the pathogen into the blood is accompanied by the emergence of generalized forms of the disease.
-Allocate the primary septic form and the secondary septic form.
+Penetration of the pathogen into the blood is accompanied by the occurrence of generalized forms of the disease.
+There are primary septic forms and secondary septic forms.

-Primary septic form of bubonic plague develops in cases where the infection enters the bloodstream without affecting the lymph nodes.
+Primary septic form of bubonic plague develops in cases where the infection enters the blood without affecting the lymph nodes.
 Signs of intoxication are observed almost immediately.
-Since the infection instantly spreads throughout the body, there are many foci of inflammation throughout the body.
-The syndrome of disseminated intravascular coagulation develops, accompanied by damage to all organs.
-A patient with bubonic plague dies due to infectious toxic shock.
+Since the infection instantly spreads throughout the body, many foci of inflammation arise throughout the body.
+Disseminated intravascular coagulation syndrome develops, accompanied by damage to all organs.
+A patient with bubonic plague dies due to infectious-toxic shock.

 Secondary septic form of plague accompanied by the development of infectious sepsis.

 Complications.
 Bubonic plague can be complicated by pneumonia.
-In such cases, it becomes pulmonary.
+In such cases, it becomes a pulmonary form.

-Pulmonary form of bubonic plague manifests itself with fever, severe headaches, pneumonia, chest pain, coughing, and coughing up of blood.
-Infection occurs by airborne droplets, but it can develop as a secondary form from bubonic or septic.
-The disease is rapidly spreading throughout the body, but modern antibacterial drugs can cope with it quite successfully.
-Unfortunately, even intensive treatment cannot be a guarantee of exclusion of death.
+Pulmonary form of bubonic plague manifests itself as fever, severe headaches, pneumonia, chest pain, cough and expectoration of blood.
+Infection occurs by airborne droplets, but can develop as a secondary form from bubonic or septic.
+The disease quickly spreads throughout the body, but modern antibacterial drugs can cope with it quite successfully.
+Unfortunately, even intensive treatment cannot guarantee the exclusion of death.

-With septic plague fever, chills, abdominal pain, internal hemorrhages become signs of the disease.
-Massive tissue necrosis is observed, most often tissues on the fingers of the extremities die off.
-In this form, buboes are not formed, however, disturbances from the nervous system occur almost immediately.
-In the absence of treatment, a lethal outcome is practically guaranteed, however, with adequate therapy the likelihood of recovery is also high.
+With septic form of plague signs of the disease include fever, chills, abdominal pain, and internal hemorrhages.
+Massive tissue necrosis is observed, most often the tissues on the fingers of the extremities die.
+Buboes do not form in this form, but disorders of the nervous system occur almost immediately.
+In the absence of treatment, death is almost guaranteed, but with adequate therapy the likelihood of recovery is also high.

-Spoiler with a shock photo of the hand necrotization process, with bubonic plague.
+Spoiler with a shock photo of the process of necrotization of the hand during bubonic plague.

 [collapse]

-In the Middle Ages, no effective methods doctors, during the bubonic plague, could not offer treatment.
-Firstly, this was due to the practically non-developed medicine, since the main place was occupied by religion, and science was not supported.
+In the Middle Ages, none effective methods During the bubonic plague, doctors could not offer treatment.
+Firstly, this was due to the practically non-developing medicine, since religion occupied the main place, and science was not supported.
 Secondly, most doctors were simply afraid to contact the infected, so as not to die themselves.

-Nevertheless, attempts were made to cure the plague, although they did not give any results.
-For example, buboes were opened and burned.
-Since the plague was considered as a poisoning of the whole organism, there were attempts to use antidotes.
+Nevertheless, attempts to treat the plague were made, although they did not produce any results.
+For example, buboes were opened and cauterized.
+Since the plague was considered as a poisoning of the entire body, there were attempts to use antidotes.
 Frogs and lizards were applied to the affected areas.
 Of course, such methods could not help.

 The cities were enslaved by panic.
-An interesting example of how the disease was somewhat contained are the administrative measures taken in Venice.
+An interesting example of how the disease was somewhat contained is the administrative measures taken in Venice.
 A special sanitary commission was organized there.
-All ships that sailed were subjected to special inspection and, if corpses or infected were found, were burned.
+All ships that arrived were subjected to special inspection and, if corpses or infected people were found, they were burned.
 Goods and travelers were quarantined for 40 days.
-The corpses of the deceased were immediately collected and buried in a separate lagoon at a depth of at least 1.5 meters.
+The corpses of the dead were immediately collected and buried in a separate lagoon at a depth of at least 1.5 meters.

 The plague still exists today

-One should not think that this disease has remained only in history books.
-Bubonic plague in Altai was recorded in the last (2016) year, and in general, about 3000 cases of infection are registered per year.
-Until the epidemic in the Altai Territory did not come, however, all measures were taken to prevent the spread of the infection, and people in contact with the infected were quarantined.
+Don't think that this disease is only left in the history books.
+Bubonic plague in Altai was recorded last year (2016), and in general about 3,000 cases of infection are recorded per year.
+There was no epidemic in the Altai Territory, but all measures were taken to prevent the spread of infection, and people who had contact with the infected person were quarantined.

-Chief and modern method treatment of bubonic plague in our time - the use of antibiotics.
-Medicines are injected intramuscularly, as well as into the buboes themselves.
-Typically, tetracycline and streptomycin are used for treatment.
+Chief and modern method Treatment of bubonic plague in our time is the use of antibiotics.
+Medicines are administered intramuscularly, as well as into the buboes themselves.
+As a rule, tetracycline and streptomycin are used for treatment.

 Important!
-Patients with bubonic plague infected with the bacterium Yersinia Pestis are subject to compulsory hospitalization, while they are placed in special wards.
-All personal items, clothing must be disinfected.
-Contact with a plague-infected patient implies compliance with safety measures by medical personnel - the use of protective suits is mandatory.
+Patients with bubonic plague infected with the bacterium Yersinia Pestis are subject to mandatory hospitalization, and they are placed in special departments.
+All personal items and clothing are subject to disinfection.
+Contact with a plague-infected patient requires compliance with safety measures by medical personnel - the use of protective suits is mandatory.

-To confirm recovery, bacterium Yersinia Pestis is cultured, and the analysis is repeated 3 times.
-And even after that, the patient remains in the hospital for a month.
-After discharge, an infectious disease specialist should monitor him for 3 months.
+To confirm recovery, a bacterial culture is carried out for the bacterium Yersinia Pestis, and the analysis is repeated 3 times.
+And even after this, the patient remains in the hospital for another month.
+After discharge, he must be monitored by an infectious disease specialist for 3 months.

 On video: 10 interesting facts about the plague, from Dameoz

-In the video, the program Live Healthy, will tell about bubonic plague, infection with the plague bacterium with the Yersinia Pestis bacterium and treatment:
+In the video, the Live Healthy program will talk about the bubonic plague, infection with the plague bacterium Yersinia Pestis and treatment:

-Plague is a potentially serious infectious disease caused by the plague bacillus, which is pathogenic to humans and animals.
-Before the invention of antibiotics, the disease caused very high level mortality and in Medieval Europe irrevocably changed the social and economic structure of society.
+Plague is a potentially serious infectious disease caused by the plague bacillus, pathogenic for humans and animals.
+Before the invention of antibiotics, disease was very high level mortality in Medieval Europe irrevocably changed the social and economic structure of society.

-The plague has left an indelible dark mark on the history of mankind, and it is not for nothing that many peoples associate it with death.
-Even a summary of the misfortunes suffered can take several volumes, and the history goes back millennia.
+The plague has left an indelible dark mark on the history of mankind, and it is not without reason that many peoples associate it with death.
+Even a brief summary of the misfortunes suffered can take several volumes, but the history goes back thousands of years.

 Ancient sources indicate that the disease was known in North Africa and the Middle East.
 It is assumed that this is what is described in the biblical book of Kings as a pestilence.
-But the indisputable proof of its early existence is DNA analysis of people of the Bronze Age, confirming the presence of the plague bacillus in Asia and Europe between 3 thousand and 800 BC.
-Unfortunately, the nature of these flares cannot be verified.
+But indisputable proof of its early existence is the DNA analysis of Bronze Age people, confirming the presence of the plague bacillus in Asia and Europe between 3 thousand and 800 BC.
+Unfortunately, the nature of these outbreaks cannot be verified.

 During the time of Justinian

-According to the historian Procopius and other sources, the outbreak began in Egypt and moved along the sea trade routes, hitting Constantinople in 542.
-There, in a short time, the disease claimed tens of thousands of lives, and the death rate grew so quickly that the authorities had problems getting rid of the corpses.
+According to historian Procopius and other sources, the outbreak began in Egypt and moved along maritime trade routes, striking Constantinople in 542.
+There, the disease claimed tens of thousands of lives in a short period of time, and the death rate grew so quickly that the authorities had problems getting rid of the corpses.

-Judging by the descriptions of the symptoms and modes of transmission of the disease, it is likely that all forms of the plague were raging in Constantinople at the same time.
-Over the next 50 years, the pandemic spread west to the port cities of the Mediterranean and east to Persia.
-Christian authors, for example, John of Ephesus, considered the cause of the epidemic to be the wrath of God, and modern researchers are sure that rats (constant passengers of sea vessels) and unsanitary living conditions of that era were the cause of the epidemic.
+Judging by the descriptions of the symptoms and modes of transmission of the disease, it is likely that all forms of plague were raging in Constantinople at the same time.
+Over the next 50 years, the pandemic spread west to Mediterranean port cities and east to Persia.
+Christian authors, for example, John of Ephesus, considered the cause of the epidemic to be the wrath of God, and modern researchers are confident that it was caused by rats (constant passengers on sea ships) and the unsanitary living conditions of that era.

 Black Death of Europe

-The next pandemic covered Europe in the XIV century and was even worse than the previous one.
-The death toll has reached, according to various sources, from 2/3 to ¾ of the population in the affected countries.
-There is evidence that during the rampant Black Death, about 25 million people died although it is not possible to determine the exact amount at this time.
+The next pandemic hit Europe in the 14th century and was even more terrible than the previous one.
+The death toll reached, according to various sources, from 2/3 to ¾ of the population in the affected countries.
+There is evidence that During the rampant Black Death, about 25 million people died, although determining the exact amount is currently impossible.
 The plague, like last time, was brought by merchants on ships.
-Researchers suggest that the ailment got to the southern ports of present-day France and Italy from the Genoese colonies of the Crimea, spreading from Central Asia.
+Researchers suggest that the disease came to the southern ports of what is now France and Italy from the Genoese colonies of Crimea, spreading from Central Asia.

-The consequences of this catastrophe not only left an imprint on the religious and mystical features of the worldview of Europeans, but also led to a change in the socio-economic formation.
+The consequences of this catastrophe not only left an imprint on the religious and mystical characteristics of the Europeans’ worldview, but also led to a change in the socio-economic formation.

-The number of peasants who made up the main labor force has become critically small.
-To maintain the previous standard of living, an increase in labor productivity and a change in the technological structure were required.
-This need served as an impetus for the development of capitalist relations in a feudal society.
+The peasants who made up the main workforce became critically small.
+To maintain the same standard of living, it was necessary to increase labor productivity and change the technological structure.
+This need gave impetus to the development of capitalist relations in feudal society.

 Great Plague of London

-Over the next three centuries, small foci of the disease were observed throughout the continent from the British Isles to Russia.
+Over the next three centuries, small outbreaks of the disease were observed across the continent from the British Isles to Russia.
 Another epidemic broke out in London in 1664-1666.
-The number of deaths is estimated between 75 and 100 thousand people.
+The number of deaths is expected to be between 75 and 100 thousand people.
 The plague spread rapidly:

 • in 1667-1669 - in the Netherlands;